Improviser-in-Residence 2014 – Dong-Won Kim

 Read a reflection written about Dong-Won Kim’s 2014 residency by Jason Caslor (Associate Director of Bands and Orchestras at Arizona State University).

 Dong-Won Kim is a Korean percussionist, vocalist, composer, and improviser.
 He has studied Korean traditional music since 1984, including farmers’ drumming and dance, shaman music, and Pansori accompaniment.
 Dong Won Kim is an internationally recognized master of his form who has performed at the United Nations General Assembly Hall as a member of Yo-Yo Ma’s Silkroad Ensemble Project.
-Dong-Won has taught at various institutions internationally including Harvard University, the Musikak-Ademie Basel, Switzerland and currently teaches music as a professor of Wonkwang Digital University.
+Dong-Won has taught at various institutions internationally including Harvard University, the Musikak-Ademie Basel, Switzerland and currently teaches music as a professor of Wonkwang Digital University in Korea.

 Select Performances and Events

 The Ding-Dong sessions were free and open to the public and participants and audiences of all kinds were welcome.
 All sessions were held at 46 Essex Street, Guelph, in the Silence space.
 Please see below for a list of dates and times.